TylerAtStarboard/Stream/README.md

 Stream is a simple reactive state library for Roblox that I built for my games, inspired by libraries like [Fusion](https://elttob.uk/Fusion/0.2/).
 It gives you **values** that hold state, **computeds** that derive from them automatically, and **scopes** that clean everything up when you're done.
 It also ships with a built-in [Iris](https://github.com/SirMallard/Iris) debugger for inspecting your reactive graph at runtime.

+## What it's NOT

 Stream is **not** a UI library.
 It doesn't include springs, tweens, component constructors, or any other UI-specific tooling.
-It does one thing — reactive state — and provides a clean way to bind that state to Instances or anything else.
+It does one thing — reactive state — and tries to provide a clean way to bind that state to Instances or anything else.
 If you need animation or a full UI framework, pair Stream with whatever you already use for that.

 <div align="center">
 <img src="docs/debugger.png" alt="Stream Debugger" width="520">